google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/outliers.rst

 .. image:: figures/fix_juneau_data_point.png
+   :align: center
+   :alt: A scatterplot with the correct Juneau data point.

 Question: If Juneau, Portland, and Seattle are excluded (all cities with fairly high January temperatures in the Northern region, indicated in green on the